Madhu081096/Data-prediction-in-metallurgy-ANN/README.md

 The dataset is available in the folder data.
 To train, use the following command,

-python main.py --data_path data/data_k.csv --ch k --save_cp True
+**python main.py --data_path data/data_k.csv --ch k --save_cp True**

 The above command is to train for thermal conductivity.
 To train for density change datapath as data/data_density.csv and replace k with density.
-Similarly, to train for heat capacity replace path as data/data_cp and k with cp.
+Similarly, to train for heat capacity replace path as data/data_cp and k with cp. save_cp is set to true to save the checkpoints during training.

+## To test for a single data point

+To predict the thermal conductivity, heat capacity and density for certain composition and temperature, we need to make changes in test.py file.
+Replace the value of variable 'a' with the data that needs prediction as an array with element composition followed by temperature.
+Change the value of ch as per the value that needs to be predicted. 'k' - Thermal conductivity, 'cp' - heat capacity , 'density' - density.
+After modifications run the command,

+**python test.py**